Diagnosis

 Treatments are available that may help slow disease progression and preserve existing vision.
 If started early enough, treatment may recover some lost vision.

 Some medicines, called anti-VEGF drugs, may help stop the growth of new blood vessels.
 These medicines block the effects of growth signals the body sends to generate new blood vessels.
-They are considered the first line treatment for all stages of wet macular degeneration.
+They are considered the first line of treatment for all stages of wet macular degeneration.

 Medicines used to treat wet macular degeneration include: